GoogleChrome/web.dev/src/site/content/en/blog/pwas-on-oculus-2/index.md

 ### User interface

-The browser's user interface that you can check out in the screenshot above has the following features (top row from left to right):
+The browser's user interface (shown above) has the following features (top row from left to right):

 - Back button